 One event this #5 doesn't mention is the 1911 World Series, where Bender did something unseen in the 100 years since.
 He threw three complete games in a six-game series, winning twice and giving up just 8 total runs to John McGraw's Giants.
 That's the same series where "Home Run" Baker earned his nickname by hitting crucial homers off Hall of Famers Rube Marquard (game 2) and Christy Mathewson (game 3) en route to an Athletics title.
 (Parker's Hall of Fame set numbers 54 cards total and turns up often enough on eBay or at shows that Bob must've sold a bunch.)

-If you love HOFers but don't want to spend the scratch, check out Every Hall of Famer instead, artist (and fan) Summer Anne Burton's chronicle of each member of Cooperstown.
-That's her take on Marquard, a Vets Committee selection railed against by stat-driven fans, but central to the drama of Home Run Baker and the 1911 series.
-Rube was elected in 1971, so is a relatively recent addition to her site; see the archive for dozens more.
+If you love HOFers but don't want to spend the scratch, check out artist Summer Anne Burton's chronicle of each member of Cooperstown at Every Hall of Famer.
+That's her take on Marquard, a 1971 Vets Committee selection central to the drama of Home Run Baker and the 1911 series.

 Value: Single postcards run a few dollars, with legends like Ruth and Cobb costing more.